verhas/javageci/DOCUGEN.md

 # Documentum Generation using SNIPPETS

-A software is as good as it is used.
-Good and up-to-date documentation is needed for the use of a software and be honest: good documentation is rare.
+Software is as good as it is used.
+Good and up-to-date documentation is needed for the use of software and to be honest: good documentation is rare.
 There are many aspects to create good documentation like good grammar, easy to understand sentences, up-to-date facts, examples in the documentation and many others.
 Docugen code generator working inside the